[ Printer Friendly Version ] [ Report Abuse ]

 “Not once.
-He attends them for Dumbledore but just spends the whole time stalking after the students.
-I think I asked him to dance once or twice, just to be nice, but he always turned me down.”
+I think he has to attend them as a Head of House but just spends the whole time stalking after the students.
+I’ve asked him to dance once or twice, just to be nice, but he always turned me down.
+Thank God.”
 She paused to blow on her coffee.
-“Can’t imagine it was much better for you: Lockhart to Severus … Well, I suppose even though Severus is about as interesting as a wooden plank, he at least has manners.”
+“Can’t imagine it was much better for you: Lockhart to Severus … Well, I suppose even though Severus is about as interesting as a wooden plank, at least he has manners.”

 But then reality sunk back into my mind.
-After all we had spent countless hours alone over the term without one hint of any feeling beyond that of total professionalism.
-And everyone knew how much Severus hated Lockhart for taking the Defence Against the Dark Arts position, as well as making a veritable mockery of the class itself.
+After all, we’d spent countless hours alone over the term without one hint of any feeling beyond that of total professionalism, not to mention everyone knew how much Severus hated Lockhart for taking the Defence Against the Dark Arts position, as well as making a veritable mockery of the class itself.
 It was much more likely that Severus cut in out of dislike for Lockhart than affection for me.

 “It’s just that having to teach at midnight all the time really takes a toll on my complexion,” she was musing.